Early Stage Symptoms of HIV

 You might suffer intense initial symptoms for about a week, and then just feel severely fatigued for the rest of the month, or you might be experiencing symptoms all the way through.

-If you do start noticing any of the early symptoms of HIV, and you have put yourself at risk of HIV infection then you need to get a HIV Test.
+If you do start noticing any of the early symptoms of HIV, and you have put yourself at risk of HIV infection then you need to get a HIV Test and see a doctor.

-You need to wait for a sufficient number of antibodies to build up in your system for an accurate result.
-This takes about 1 - 3 months.
+You need to wait for a sufficient number of antibodies to build up in your system for an accurate test result.
+This usually happens within the first 4 weeks for 95% of people, but can take up to 6 months.

 You are 20 times more contagious during acute HIV infection than you are during long-term infection.